 How may his attitude affect today’s ride?

-Through a combination of neighbors and a few recommendations, we came into contact with a “whisperer” type- although he didn’t call himself that.
-I audited a two-day clinic and was very impressed with what I saw.
-For the entire length of the clinic, he ever mentioned anything that I had heard before.
-The clinician started by taking a horse to our untrained eye, looked like just any other horse.
+It was not until I audited a two-day clinic with a horseman who had a totally different approach in how he worked with the horse.
+For the entire length of the clinic, he never mentioned anything that I had heard before.
+The clinician started by taking a horse to our untrained eye, which looked like just any other horse.
 Right away he began to point out “signs” that could show us what the horse was thinking, feeling, how he was going to react to us, and so forth.
 These things looked so obvious once we auditors knew what to look for.

 The clinician showed us ways to recognize when our horse was “processing” and accepting information and questions that we asked of us.
 Realizing that after so many years of lessons and training, I had never once considered my horse: I began to stir around new thoughts and ideas and questions about how I was interacting with my horse.
 I had never understood the connection that having good communication with my horse while I was on the ground could so greatly affect my rides.
-I had never thought to RESPECT my horse’s feelings or mood; I had always treated him as something waiting to serve me, as opposed to being my partner.
+I had never thought about my horse’s mental availability to hear my opinions without defensiveness, I had never considered his feelings or mood; I had always treated him as something waiting to serve me, as opposed to being my partner.

-It took a number of years of watching, learning, auditing, and hands-on experience in order to accumulate, process, sort and use the knowledge I have today.
-Although we all use words like “training,” I like to think of my interactive experiences with horses as learning, communicating and educational for both of us.
+It took a number of years of watching, learning, auditing, experimenting, and hands-on experience to accumulate, process, sort, and apply the learned knowledge and what I developed as Alternative Horsemanship.
+Although we all use words like “training,” I like to think of my interactive experiences with horses as learning, communicating, and having Conversations with the horse.